tacobayle/tfNestedEsxiVcenterMultipleVdsNsxAvi/README.md

 ### non sensitive variables

-All the non sensitive variables are stored in variables.json
+All the non-sensitive variables are stored in variables.json

 ### sensitive variables